About

 Haiku poetry is the ideal form in which to express this natural phenomenon.
 Limited to a number of syllables and lines, haiku comprise small, compact parcels of information – much, in fact, like birdsong – creating rhythmical word pictures that have the power to stir emotions, particularly when evoking the passage of the seasons.

-Each day from 20-30 September 2012 we will be posting two new haiku poems on Twitter (@Callhaiku).
-Recordings of the poets reading each haiku will be simultaneously uploaded to our SoundCloud site.
-Over the course of 11 days this will build into a cumulative dawn chorus of surprising lyrical invention and beauty.
+Each day from 20-30 September 2012 we posted two new haiku poems on Twitter (@Callhaiku).
+Recordings of the poets reading each haiku were simultaneously uploaded to our SoundCloud site.
+Over the course of 11 days this built into a cumulative dawn chorus of surprising lyrical invention and beauty.

-Call & Response is one of a series of creative collaborations between Paul Evans and Professor Tim Birkhead from the University of Sheffield Department of Animal and Plant Sciences.
-These collaborative works will feature as part of the University of Sheffield Festival of the Mind.
+Call & Response was one of a series of creative collaborations between Paul Evans and Professor Tim Birkhead from the University of Sheffield Department of Animal and Plant Sciences.
+These collaborative works featured as part of the inaugural University of Sheffield Festival of the Mind (20-30 September 2012).

 The Festival of the Mind is a collaboration between the City and the University of Sheffield which showcases its cultural strengths.
-The Festival will run from 20-30 September 2012.
 For more information please go to http://festivalofthemind.group.shef.ac.uk (and follow on Twitter: @FestivalMind).
-There are over 30 free activities and events which will be open to the public during the Festival of the Mind: performances, talks, cultural events, exhibitions and public demonstrations.

 A sliver of moon,